prometheus/docs/content/docs/introduction/glossary.md

 An instance is a label that uniquely identifies a target in a job.

+### Label

+A label is a key-value pair you can associate to your metric, allowing to provide more details by appending those additional fields.

+For example, describing the CPU rate you could append the core number as a label.

+You can then aggregate and filter metrics based on labels.

 ### Job

 A collection of targets with the same purpose, for example monitoring a group of like processes replicated for scalability or reliability, is called a job.